lynnlilu/lynnlilu.github.io/_pages/about.md

 News
 =====
+\[May 2026\] Our work on &quot;Hijacking Large Audio-Language Models via Context-Agnostic and Imperceptible Auditory Prompt Injection&quot; has been reported by [IEEE Spectrum](https://spectrum.ieee.org/voice-ai-audio-attacks).

 \[May 2026\] I was elevated to a Senior Member of ACM.
 [Link](https://awards.acm.org/senior-members/award-recipients?year=2026&award=159&region=Asia&submit=Submit&isSpecialCategory=)

 \[Apr.
 2026\] One paper was accepted by IEEE/ACM IWQoS, which was completed by my advised master student Jiacheng Jin.
 Congratulations!